What is Flexibility?

 - Flexibility for carbon saving, also known as carbon arbitrage, involves shifting when you use energy to avoid periods of high network energy demand as these periods are typically supplied by fossil fuel generation.
-We can also identify these periods of high network carbon through our API integration with National Grids carbon intensity data.
+We can also identify these periods of high network carbon through our API integration with ESO carbon intensity data.
 Shifting load in this way helps our users meet their carbon emission objectives.

 Who decides when flexibility is needed and how much is paid?